ericPantarotto/nestJS_Microservices_scaleablebackend/notes.md

 - So next we want to do the same health check on our other TCP microservices.
 However, they don't have an HTTP port exposed.
 It's just a TCP port.
 So in order to ping it correctly, we're going to go ahead and install some new dependencies to support this.
 - `pnpm i -D tcp-ping ts-jest ts-node @types/node @types/tcp-ping`
 - in order to have jest properly compile our TypeScript code in this file, we will make use of the `ts-jest` package we installed: `jest.config.ts`

+### **<span style='color: #6e7a73'>Create & get reservations**

+after our changes to our app have been completed and cloud build, we'll go ahead and tell Docker compose to pull our images by running `docker compose pull`.
 <!---
 [comment]: it works with text, you can rename it how you want